 Companies that put people before profit will earn customer trust as we walk the rocky road to recovery from the current pandemic.
-B Corps, with their focus on delivering community and environmental benefits, are well positioned to step up to our collective challenges with efforts that point the way to a more just economic system.
+And B Corps lead.
+With their focus on delivering community and environmental benefits, they are well positioned to step up to our collective challenges with efforts that point the way to a more just economic system.

 According to B Lab co-founder Andrew Kassoy, B Corps were 63 percent more likely than other businesses to survive the last financial crisis because their strong relationships with employees, customers and supply chains makes them more resilient.
 Today, B Corps are leading by example and extending themselves to help their communities, employees and customers.